vadupdawg/Cognitive-Triangulation-Pipeline/docs/tests/granular_e2e_master_acceptance_test_plan.md

-# Granular E2E Master Acceptance Test Plan
+# Granular E2E Master Acceptance Test Plan (Revised)

 ## 1. Introduction

-This document outlines the Master Acceptance Test Plan for the cognitive triangulation pipeline.
-It is based on the detailed process flow described in the [`docs/research/application_pipeline_map.md`](../research/application_pipeline_map.md).
+This document outlines the revised Master Acceptance Test Plan for the cognitive triangulation pipeline, with a focus on **granular data integrity validation** at every persistence layer.
+It directly addresses the critiques outlined in [`docs/devil/critique_report_sprint_7_granular_e2e_specs.md`](../devil/critique_report_sprint_7_granular_e2e_specs.md) by replacing superficial checks with deep, schema-aware, and semantically-validated criteria.

-The testing strategy adheres to a "no mocking" principle, requiring all tests to be executed against live instances of all external dependencies, including Redis, SQLite, Neo4j, and the Deepseek AI service.
-Each test case is designed as a granular, end-to-end (E2E) scenario that verifies a specific step in the application pipeline.
-Every test includes an AI-verifiable completion criterion to enable automated validation of the system's behavior.
+The testing strategy requires all tests to be executed against live instances of all external dependencies.
+Each test case verifies a specific step in the application pipeline by querying the database state directly.
+Every test includes a highly detailed, AI-verifiable completion criterion to enable automated validation of the system's data correctness.

 A small, well-defined `polyglot-test` directory will be used as the target for analysis in all test cases to ensure consistent and predictable outcomes.